kvohra93/about-kunal/README.md

     5. Node

 Having knowledge of these tools will make it easier for you to create, maintain and publish your own website but they are also not the only tools used in creating web pages.

+# _Body Mass Index
+This value tells us if a person is in what weight category, i.e if they are overweight, underweight, fit or obeese.

+The website validates values of inputs gives by the user using Q unit tests.

+There is a random fact generator added to the calculate page using AJAX

+**_Note: _***The Qunit tests can be loaded from the load test button on the footer found on the Calculate page of the website*

 ## Recommended Resources
   The following are some helpful websites to learn web development from scratch :-